Radde's warbler: Breeding

 The nest is built low in a bush and about five eggs are laid.
-They have a greyish background colour mottled and streaked with fine markings of brownish-olive, scattered evenly over the surface and which nearly obscures the base colour.
+They have a greyish background colour mottled and streaked with fine markings of brownish-olive, scattered evenly over the surface, which nearly obscure the base colour.
 They are approximately 17 by 13 mm.

-This small warbler is prone to vagrancy as far as western Europe in October, despite a 3000 km distance from its breeding grounds.
+This small warbler is prone to vagrancy as far as western Europe in October, wandering a distance of 3,000 km from its breeding grounds.
 It has been recorded from the Copeland Bird Observatory in County Down, Northern Ireland where it was first recorded for Northern Ireland in 2008.
 It has also occurred as an accidental in Heligoland.